Tag: Jeff Hunter

 We dedicate this website with love and gratitude to Jeffrey Hunter, whose work as an actor, and whose untimely death in 1969, touched the lives of so many.

-About Jeff’s Star on the Walk of Fame, including a photo!
+About Jeffrey Hunter’s Star on the Walk of Fame:

 There are many excellent resources about Jeffrey Hunter on the Web!
 In particular, we recommend IMDb and Memory Alpha.